Grand Central Tower: Reactions

-The plans drew huge opposition from the public and from architects.
-The most prominent criticisms came from Jacqueline Kennedy Onassis, who stated:
+The plans drew huge opposition from the public, especially given the relative recency of Penn Station's destruction.
+The criticism largely targeted its location rather than its appearance; the New York City Planning Commission's chairman, Donald K. Elliott, called it "the wrong building at the wrong place at the wrong time".
+The critic Emily Genauer wrote that the skyscraper's very existence would be a defeat for urbanism and "a victory for real estate interests to whom human beings are for burrowing, not breathing", and Wolf Von Eckardt similarly said that the plans were part of a "childish insistence on making the city unlivable and unworkable for people" just for the sake of profit.
+Huxtable described the building as a "grotesquerie" and characterized the plans as "a truly remarkable shotgun wedding between sentiment and speculative economics".
+The Municipal Art Society also opposed construction, and Mayor John Lindsay's Urban Design Council advocated for the city government to stymie the plans by creating a special zoning district around the terminal.
+The Village Voice mocked the plans, publishing sketches of other city landmarks (such as City Hall and the New York Public Library Main Branch) beside other skyscrapers.
+Former U.S. first lady Jacqueline Kennedy Onassis stated:

 Is it not cruel to let our city die by degrees, stripped of all her proud monuments, until there will be nothing left of all her history and beauty to inspire our children?
 If they are not inspired by the past of our city, where will they find the strength to fight for her future?
 Americans care about their past, but for short term gain they ignore it and tear down everything that matters.
 Maybe... this is the time to take a stand, to reverse the tide, so that we won't all end up in a uniform world of steel and glass boxes.